![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "What is a centerset faucet?"

-A. A centerset faucet is a lavatory faucet with a combined spout and handles with a fixed distance (non adjustable) measured from the center of the cold handle to the center of the hot handle.
-From the image shown below, you can see that the faucet has 4" centers.
+A. A centerset faucet is a lavatory faucet with handles and a spout combined into a single part with a fixed distance (non adjustable) measured from the center of the cold handle to the center of the hot handle.
+Can also be a single handle faucet measured between the centers of the two mounting posts.

 Q. "What does the self closing metering cartridge do?"